centrifugal/centrifugo/docs/content/server/configuration.md

 Default: 0

 By default, Centrifugo runs on all available CPU cores.
-If you want to limit amount of cores Centrifugo can utilize in one moment use this option.
+To limit amount of cores Centrifugo can utilize in one moment use this option.

 ## Advanced endpoint configuration.

-After you started Centrifugo you have several endpoints available.
-As soon as you have not provided any extra options you have 3 endpoints by default.
+After Centrifugo started there are several endpoints available.

 ### Default endpoints.